[ How Amps Work ] [ Overdrive ] [ 5E3 Mods ] [ 5F6A Mods ] [ AB763 Mods ]

 The 1950's Fender 5F6-A Bassman is the grandfather to the world's high gain amplifiers.
 The Marshall JTM45 was an almost verbatim copy of the Bassman.

+Note the Bias Filter Caps at center right have their + terminal connected to ground.
+All the other electrolytic caps are connected - (negative) to ground.
 What do all those parts do?
 Click on the graphic to see the full size and readable schematic.

 The Plexi's topology is still very similar to the Fender 5F6-A Bassman shown above.
 The guitar signal enters at left at the I "Bright" Channel input jack.
 The signal is amplified by the V1B preamp stage then flows through the Volume I pot to the V2A preamp then directly through DC coupling (no coupling cap) to the V2B cathode follower which supplies the tone stack with a low impedance signal to keep the tone stack from loading down the guitar signal.
 After the Tone Stack the signal goes into the Phase Inverter.
 The Phase Inverter creates two mirror image signals that are 180 degrees out of phase to feed to the Power Tubes.

 The guitar signal enters at far left at the High "Lead" Channel input jack.
-The signal is amplified by the V1B preamp stage then flows through the Preamp Volume pot to the V1A cold biased "cold clipper" gain stage which generates asymmetric clipping.
+The signal is amplified by the V1B preamp stage then flows through the Preamp Volume pot to the V1A cold biased "cold clipper" gain stage which generates asymmetric clipping distortion.
 The signal then flows through the V2A preamp then directly through DC coupling (no coupling cap) to the V2B cathode follower which supplies the tone stack with a low impedance signal to keep the tone stack from loading down the guitar signal.
 After the Tone Stack the signal goes through the Master Volume and into the Phase Inverter.
 The Phase Inverter creates two mirror image signals that are 180 degrees out of phase to feed to the Power Tubes.

 Guitar signal from the Phase Inverter enters at far left and flows to the Power Tube grids.
 The signal is amplified and flows out the tube plates where one tube pushes the signal through the Output Transformer primary winding while the other power tube pulls.
 The high impedance signal (high voltage but low current) flowing through the Output Transformer primary winding induces a low impedance signal (low voltage but high current) in the secondary winding which is connected to the Speaker Jacks.
 The guitar signal then flows through the speaker's voice coil and generates a magnetic field.
 The magnetic field interacts with the speaker magnet and causes the voice coil and speaker cone to move in and out generating air pressure waves our ears perceive as the sweet sound of electric guitar.